matthias-p-nowak/2025-oppgave-1/Readme.md

 # Build instructions

-* The 3rdparty directory needs to be there with the required content.
 * Bridge requires a nuget package with the correct version of System.Drawing.Image.
+* The 3rdparty directory needs to be there with the required content:
+	* Download from the adviced directory and unpack